 Consonant with this view, Autor launched a Work of the Future initiative based at J-PAL, which focuses on exploring ways to help people who lack significant formal education to find high-quality jobs.
 “This is the biggest problem of the US labor market right now, with 35% of adults stuck in low-paid jobs,” he says.
 Technology has had a huge effect in hollowing out middle-tier jobs, and “the question is how to get people onto career ladders that lead elsewhere.”

-Campaign funds are supporting the drive for answers, enabling Autor and a far-flung network of research partners to evaluate evidence from programs that explicitly address this problem.
+In the drive for answers, Autor and a far-flung network of research partners are evaluating evidence from programs that explicitly address this problem.
 Among these is a program in New York that trains non-college-educated adults for 15 months, then places them in technology jobs where they earn on average four times their previous income.